 Highlight: Darrel Young bangs into the end zone from 4 yards out, ending overtime and delivering a win.

 What went right: Power football.
-The offensive line is fast off the ball, deliver a push at the line of scrimmage.
+The offensive line is fast off the ball, delivering a push at the line of scrimmage.
 Young takes the quick handoff and sees a crease up the middle.
 The fullback slips behind Kory Lichtensteiger and follows the lane created by two athletic linemen sealing off the next level.
 Will Montgomery ties up linebacker Bront Bird.
 Tackle Tyler Polumbus puts linebacker Andrew Gachkar on skates.
 Young finishes through contact and falls forward for a touchdown.

 Highlight: Robert Griffin III converts a third and 9 with his legs, flying over the top of two defenders.